targetis/gradrole/README.md

 5. Create a local clone of your fork
 6. Create a new role and database in PostgreSQL called `gradrole`
 7. Run your Spring Boot application using `./mvnw`
-8. In a separate terminal window start the frontend applications using `npm start`
+8. In a separate terminal window install the required depedencies for the frontend applications using `npm i`
+9. Start the frontend application using `npm start`
-9. Finally we recommend opening the project in an IDE such as [IntelliJIDEA](https://www.jetbrains.com/idea/) - this [guide](https://www.jhipster.tech/configuring-ide-idea/#-configuring-intellij-idea) will help you configure it
+10. Finally we recommend opening the project in an IDE such as [IntelliJIDEA](https://www.jetbrains.com/idea/) - this [guide](https://www.jhipster.tech/configuring-ide-idea/#-configuring-intellij-idea) will help you configure it

 If you are using Intellij IDEA then we recommend that you enable "hot-restart" with [Spring Boot devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-devtools).
 This is a must-have feature, as it makes your application updated on the fly as and when you make changes.